simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/gnatcheck_rule_options.txt

 The default behavior is that all the rule checks are disabled.

+If a rule option is given in a rule file, it can contain spaces and line breaks.
+Otherwise there should be no spaces between the components of a rule option.

 If more than one rule option
 is specified for the same rule, these options are summed together.
 If a new option contradicts